rwth-i6/returnn/docs/getting_started/basic_usage.rst

     If both backends are installed (TensorFlow and Theano), RETURNN will use Theano as default for legacy reasons.

 train / dev / eval
-    The datasets parameters are set to a python dict with a mandatory entry ``class``.
+    The datasets parameters are set to a Python dict with a mandatory entry ``class``.
     The ``class`` attribute needs to be set to the class name of the dataset that should be used.
     An overview over available datasets can be found :ref:`here <dataset_reference>`.
     ``train`` and ``dev`` are used during training, while ``eval`` is usually used to define the dataset for the